ccz181078/Coq-BB5/readme.md

 BB(5) is the maximum steps to halt for all TM with $|St|=5$ and $\Sigma=\{0,1\}$ and starts from empty tape.

 This is a Coq project for proving BB(5)=47,176,870.
-This result is in `BB52Theorem.v`.
+This result is proved in `BB52Theorem.v`.
+The basic definitions for this theorem are in `BB52Statement.v`.

+#### Note:

+- BB is S (max steps to halt) instead of Σ (max amount of nonzero symbols on the halting tape).
+- Due to a minor difference of the definition of "max steps to halt", the theorem proved in `BB52Theorem.v` is written as BB(5)=47,176,870-1.

 Most other files are from BusyCoq ([busycoq/verify at master · meithecatte/busycoq (github.com)](https://github.com/meithecatte/busycoq/tree/master/verify)).
 They provided the nonhalt proof of 12 non-trivial TMs.
 This part is not described in this document.